epw/hoba-tools/simple/public/STATE_MACHINE.md

 Note: Does not account for 30-second share code timeout/refresh, or how Manage Account dialog closes after a code has been used and expires.

+## Log In New Device (New)

+1. Browser visits `/login.html`
+1.  `/hoba.js` loads initial state in `window.HOBA` object
+1.  `HOBA.attach_ui()` calls `HOBA.update_ui()` to produce HTML dialog
+    box.
+It finds no private key in the IndexedDB, and so makes the "Log in with code" dialog available.
+1. User opens `/login.html` on an already-logged-in device
+	*  If user is not logged in for any of the following steps, standard failures are returned, and the user can simply log in as above, and then restart here.
+1. User clicks "Manage account" on logged-in device
+1. User clicks "Link to log in elsewhere" button on logged-in device
+1.  `HOBA.generate_share()` makes an API call to `/hoba.cgi` with
+    `action=share_code`
+1.  `/hoba.cgi` with action `share_code` saves a new numerical code in the database, associated with the user, and returns it.
+1. The share code is displayed on the logged-in device.
+	*   Every 60 seconds, `/hoba.js` requests a new share code because they expire.
+1. The user enters the share code on the new device.
+1. The new device generates a keypair.
+1.  `HOBA.try_share_code()` on the new device makes an API call to `/hoba.cgi` with `action=try_share_code`, passing in the share code and public key.
+1.  `/hoba.cgi` with `action=try_share_code` checks the share code's
+    validity.
+1.  `/hoba.cgi` generates a "temporary name" and stores it and the public key with the share code, and returns it to `/hoba.js` on the new device, which displays it.
+1.  `/hoba.js` on the logged-in device is notified of the login attempt
+	*   HOW?
+This is where we need WebSockets.
+1.  `/hoba.js` on the logged-in device displays the temporary name to the user and asks if this device should be allowed to log in.
+1. If the user confirms, a challenge is stored in the database for the share code.
+1.  `/hoba.js` on the new device is notified of the challenge
+	*   WebSockets again?
+1.  `/hoba.js` signs the challenge and sends it to `/hoba.cgi` with `action=bind_challenge`.
+1.  `/hoba.cgi` with `action=bind_challenge` creates a new public key
+    entry for the user, and returns the public user ID to `/hoba.js`.
+	*   The share code is deleted from the database.
+	*   `/hoba.js` on the logged-in device should be notified so it can close the share dialog.
+1.  `HOBA.bind_challenge()` stores the public user ID in localStorage and a cookie.
+1.  `HOBA.bind()` calls `HOBA.login()`, and follows the [Logging In
+    Flow] as usual.

 ### WebSockets New Device